Uniruled varieties with split tangent bundle: Introduction

-The general structure of the paper is as follows: in the next section we recall some well-known results about foliations and rational curves.
-The third section gives details about the link between uniruledness and the integrability of the direct factors, in particular we give the short proof of theorem \ref{nonuniruledintegrable}.
-The fourth section treats rationally connected manifolds, which are known to be simply connected, where we obtain a rather satisfactory answer to the conjecture if we assume integrability of one direct factor (theorem \ref{bogomolovbetter}).
-In particular we obtain the
+The structure of the paper is as follows: in the next section we recall some results about foliations and rational curves.
+We also give the short proof of theorem \ref{theoremnonuniruledintegrable}.
+Section \ref{sectionrationallyconnected} treats rationally connected manifolds, which are known to be simply connected, where we obtain a rather satisfactory answer to the conjecture.